smacvittie/smacvittie/README.md

 ### Hi there 👋
-I'm Sophie, a Lab Technician in the Sogin lab at UC Merced We study the microbiome of seagrasses and their envrionments.
+I'm Sophie, a Lab Technician in the Sogin lab at UC Merced.

+We study the microbiome of seagrasses and their envrionments.

 <!--